doors of dublin

 After we left Trinity, I couldn’t resist popping into Butler’s Chocolate Cafe, across the road.
 Butlers is a Dublin institution, offering beautiful individual chocolates and the richest hot chocolate I’ve ever tasted in my life.
 I can just about still taste it!
 We shared a small one, and we still couldn’t finish it, which is just about unheard of for me.

 From there, we walked through Dublin’s beautiful shopping precinct, Grafton Street, to reach St Steven’s Green.
 The green is a beautiful city park, in the centre of town.
-There’s also Phoenix Park, a bit farther from the centre, which is the largest of its kind in Europe, but we didn’t have time to get there.
 The green lawns and leaves on the trees just about glowed, and the early summer flowers were beautiful.
 We didn’t stay too long, but we’d be back a few days later for a picnic when the weather was a bit warmer.

 We picked up a takeaway coffee from BrewLab (worth bookmarking if you’re a coffee snob), before walking to Dublin Castle, which was a pleasant 15 minute walk.